ultraseedbox/USB-Docs/UltraSeedbox Applications/Plex Media Server/Extra Guides/Repairing Corrupt Plex Database.md

 This is a guide for recovering your plex database.
 You may get this error if your library fails to scan or maybe your plex logs contain the following lines, "Database corruption at line......"

-Before starting *MAKE SURE* you have *plex stopped* in your UCP and your *gdrive mount is stopped (this includes mergerfs)* if you have this configured.
-(Knowledge of the windows command line, using ssh to access your slot and ftp access will be used in this guide.)
+It is usefull to have knowledge of the windows command line, using ssh to access your slot and ftp access.
+All will be used in this guide.

 https://kb.ultraseedbox.com/display/DOC/How+to+connect+via+FTP+to+your+account+using+FileZilla

 https://kb.ultraseedbox.com/display/DOC/Connecting+to+seedbox+via+SSH

 https://www.digitalcitizen.life/command-prompt-how-use-basic-commands

+Before starting *MAKE SURE* you have *plex stopped* in your UCP and your *gdrive mount is stopped (this includes mergerfs)* if you have this configured.

 Next lets make a backup of your plex database directory over ssh by running this command, ``rar a plexdb.rar "$HOME/.config/plex/Library/Application Support/Plex Media Server/Plug-in Support/Databases/*"``
 ```bash